The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 No Mercy is the backbone of our burst.
 It provides a 20% damage increase for 20s.

-* This duration allows us to fit 9GCDs into the buff, ensuring the damage of those 9 weaponskills is amplified.
+* This duration allows us to fit nine GCDs into the buff, ensuring the damage of those nine weaponskills is amplified.

 No Mercy will always contain the following: